NativeScript/workshop/docs/chapters/chapter5.md

 <div class="solution-start"></div>

-The middle `StackLayout` should like this:
+The outer `StackLayout` in `fixture.component.html` should now look like this:

 ``` XML
 <StackLayout col="1"  horizontalAlignment="center" class="p-l-10 p-r-10 h3">